asyncapi/training/VIDEO_4_SCRIPT.md

 However, message-based APIs are very different and need solutions covering the caveats and considerations intrinsic to message-based architectures.
 AsyncAPI's tagline says it best: "REST APIs have OpenAPI.
 Messaging has AsyncAPI."

-It is essential to understand that while the two solutions have a lot in common, they are also wildly divergent.
+It's essential to understand that while the two solutions have a lot in common, they are also wildly divergent.
 Both OpenAPI and AsyncAPI allow for more significant cooperation and collaboration between different documented APIs.
 Still, OpenAPI is a solution for REST, and AsyncAPI is a solution for message-based architectures.
 Each is aimed at a different domain.

 ## Example of each initiative